Derrezed-Fez/trending-topic-weaponization/README.md

 This project is meant to be installed on a server so that it can be run on a continuous basis.
 The main.py file should be executed from a CRON job daily.
 It has been throttled to not exceed the limits of the Virus Total API.

+To run the data collection manually, run python -m main.py Be sure to input your phone number into the Twilio entry points to receive text notifications of data collection.

 ## Database Structure
 ![MongoDB Database Structure](static/db_structure.drawio.png "MongoDB Database Structure]")